 Credit Linked Capital Subsidy Component (CLCS & TU Scheme)

-The Credit Linked Capital Subsidy Component (CLCS & TU Scheme) is a scheme offered by the Ministry of MSME that aims in facilitating technological upgradation in MSMEs with or without the need for the expansions of MSMEs.
+The Credit Linked Capital Subsidy Scheme (CLCS & TU Scheme) is a scheme offered by the Ministry of MSME that aims in facilitating technological upgradation in MSMEs with or without the need for the expansions of MSMEs.
 This SME scheme 2021 provides upto 15% of capital subsidy at the forefront.

 Eligibility Criteria for CLCS & TU Scheme